cjphawes/restaurant-booking-system/README.md

 - **0c74670** - "use bs5 to make footer sticky" _Supposed to be_: "feat:use bs5 to make footer sticky"
 - **3aa8e37** - "feat:add correct favion links & wire up html templates to navbar" _Supposed to be_: "feat:add correct favicon links & wire up html templates to navbar"
 - **4f013c5** - "style:add my o css classes for styling of navbar and title" _Supposed to be_: "style:add my own css classes for styling of navbar and title"
+- **522413b** - "docs:add validation of css and html" _Supposed to be_: "docs:add agile project board for user story/issues"

 ---